harshalyaravalkar/FB_Post_Classifier_NLP/README.md

 Note: I haven't put the API credentials I used as they get disabled when posted on public repositories.

+## Model File
+Due to file size limitations, the trained model is hosted on Google Drive.
+You can download it [here](https://drive.google.com/drive/folders/1I2ULcdcOv2-7HmrtC4vJ4USKtVUDubx7?usp=drive_link).

+After downloading, place the file in the same directory as the py file.

 ## Usage
 Once the setup is complete, you can run the script to classify Facebook posts: